Board and Senior Staff

 Board members' interests

 SLAB operates a register of Board members’ interests in line with the Code of Best Practice for Board Members of Public Bodies.
 This requires members to notify us of all relevant interests.
-The register is updated on a quarterly basis and is available for inspection upon request at our offices and below.
+The register is updated on a regular basis and is available for inspection upon request at our offices and below.

 Disclosure of names and salary details